Your Stories

 Autoimmune Encephalitis Lived Experience - Diane's Story

-Diane had autoimmune encephalitis in 2018, she was 15; during the following months she was in a semi-coma state where she couldn’t talk, walk, eat or see due to complete vision loss from high intracranial pressure.
+Diane had auto-immune encephalitis in 2018, when she was 15 which encompassed months in a semi-coma state where she couldn’t talk, walk, eat or see due to complete vision loss from high intracranial pressure.

 Read Story